LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/17/insertion-sort.md

 Date: 2017-04-24 21:33
 Category: Data Struct & Algo
 Tags: sorting, maw
-Summary: Summary for simple sorting alogrithms: bubble sort, selection sort, and insertion sort
+Summary: bubble sort, selection sort, and insertion sort

 This post summarizes three typical simple sorting algorithms: *bubble sort*, *selection sort*, and *insertion sort*.
-In chapter 6, MAW mainly talks about *insertion sort* but for the sake of completeness, I will include the other two as well.
+In chapter 7, MAW mainly talks about *insertion sort* but for the sake of completeness, I will include the other two as well.